ALL BUT GENIUS

 Birds-Eye View

-Acrylic on panel, 13.5 x 15 in, $2,900.00
+Acrylic on panel, 13.5 x 15 in, SOLD

 The bird launcher was created on a long-running theory that originates in human psychology.
 The idea is that if someone or something is convinced they can do something through example and repetition, then what might have been considered impossible becomes possible and even expected.
 This so-called “Monkey See” theory was tested on flightless birds, where an inventive rocket was saddled on ostriches and used to assist penguins high into the atmosphere.
 The expectation was that they would eventually be convinced they could fly just like any other bird and defy their heritage.